BestTimesToVisit.com Logo

 nature

 Escape the crowds and discover the beauty of Grassi Lakes.
-This moderately challenging hike rewards you with stunning turquoise lakes nestled amongst towering rock faces.
-Pack a picnic to enjoy by the lake, and keep an eye out for wildlife.
+This moderate hike rewards you with two stunning turquoise lakes nestled in a secluded valley.
+Pack a picnic lunch to enjoy by the water.

 Banff Ave.
 Shopping & Local Treats